 - Ambiguously Gay and/or Ambiguously Bi: Little Richard's sexual orientation has been debated for more than half a century.
-The singer himself has described himself as gay in some interviews, but has also named himself an "omnisexual" in other interviews.
-Nevertheless his outrageously effeminate stage presence is part of his public persona and made him a gay icon nevertheless.
+The singer himself has described himself as gay in some interviews, but has also named himself an "omnisexual" in other interviews, while also going through a notorious phase of very public homophobia in the 1980s.
+Nevertheless his outrageously effeminate stage presence is part of his public persona and made him a gay icon all the same.

 - Cool Old Guy: He's now in his eighties and still sounds as good as he did in the 1950s.
 Not to mention the man looks damn good for his age.